ANNA Logo

 Cards and spend management

 Tide offers expense and virtual cards on paid plans, ideal for small teams.
-Monzo Pro provides similar options for £5/month.
+Monzo Pro provides similar options for £9/month (Pro) or £25/month (Team) with employee cards and permissions.

 Invoicing and integrations

 Tide includes invoicing even on the free tier, with integrations like Xero, Sage and QuickBooks.
-Monzo reserves those features for Pro.
+Monzo reserves those features for Pro and Team tiers.

 Lending and overdrafts